CraftAcademy/workshop/walkthroughs/step1.md

   Given I am on the home page
   And I am logged in as an administrator
   And I click "All courses" link
-  And I click 'Create course" link
+  And I click "Create course" link
   And I fill in "Title" with "Basic programming"
   And I fill in "Description" with "Your first step into the world of programming" And I click "Create"